Chinese room: Many mansions / wait till next year reply

-These arguments (and the robot or commonsense knowledge replies) identify some special technology that would help create conscious understanding in a machine.
+These arguments (and the robot or common-sense knowledge replies) identify some special technology that would help create conscious understanding in a machine.
 They may be interpreted in two ways: either they claim (1) this technology is required for consciousness, the Chinese room does not or cannot implement this technology, and therefore the Chinese room cannot pass the Turing test or (even if it did) it would not have conscious understanding.
 Or they may be claiming that (2) it is easier to see that the Chinese room has a mind if we visualize this technology as being used to create it.

 In the first case, where features like a robot body or a connectionist architecture are required, Searle claims that strong AI (as he understands it) has been abandoned.
 The Chinese room has all the elements of a Turing complete machine, and thus is capable of simulating any digital computation whatsoever.
 If Searle's room cannot pass the Turing test then there is no other digital technology that could pass the Turing test.
 If Searle's room could pass the Turing test, but still does not have a mind, then the Turing test is not sufficient to determine if the room has a "mind".
 Either way, it denies one or the other of the positions Searle thinks of as "strong AI", proving his argument.